Soleimani killed: US-Iran tensions to soar and the impact on India

 His presence was visible in Iraq, Syria or Yemen and the US accused him and his force of undertaking destabilising activity.

 It may be recalled in 2012, there was an attack on Israeli diplomats in New Delhi.
-One of the embassy staff member was injured in the attack.
+One of the embassy staff members was injured in the attack.
 A similar incident was reported at Georgia, but the bomb was defused.

-In Delhi, a motorcyclist attached a sticky bob to the car in which the wife of a Israeli diplomat was travelling.
+In Delhi, a motorcyclist attached a sticky bomb to the car in which the wife of a Israeli diplomat was travelling.
 The lady Tal Yehoshua Koren sustained moderate injuries.
-The driver and two by-standers too suffered minor injuries.
+The driver and two bystanders too suffered minor injuries.

 Iran Quds Force chief killed in rocket attack at Baghdad airport